zaidalhuda/ai-in-teaching/README.md

 ## FAQ
 **Should we use AI detectors?** Use with caution; rely on process evidence and oral checks instead.
 **Can students upload data to tools?** Avoid PII; use approved platforms; anonymise when possible.
-**How to grade AI‑assisted work?** Make permissions explicit; grade reasoning, evidence, reflection; require an AI note.
+**How to grade AI-assisted work?** Make permissions explicit; grade reasoning, evidence, reflection; require an AI note.

 ---